pingcap/tidb/docs/design/2022-04-15-multi-schema-change.md

 When users try to migrate data from MySQL-like databases, they have to spend extra effort to rewrite a multi-schema change DDL to several single-schema change DDLs.
 For the users who rely on ORM frameworks like flyway to construct SQLs automatically, rewriting SQL is not even possible.

 Above all, Multi-Schema Change can be a blocking issue for those who want to use TiDB.

-## Features

-Multi-Schema Change is one of MySQL's extended features to the SQL standard.
-It has the following features:

-- Atomicity: Schema changes from the same SQL statement either all succeed or fail.
-In the above example, adding column b, modifying column c, adding the index of column a, and modifying the auto-increment ID of the table must all succeed or fail.
-The intermediate states are invisible to users.

-- Cascading: Whether the previously generated object in the same statement can be referenced for the schema object currently being changed.
-    ```sql
-    CREATE TABLE t (a INT);
-    ALTER TABLE t ADD COLUMN b INT, ADD INDEX idx(b);
-    -- Query OK, 0 rows affected (0.07 sec)
-    ALTER TABLE t ADD COLUMN c INT, ADD COLUMN d INT as (c+1);
-    -- Query OK, 0 rows affected (0.07 sec)
-    ```
-  Only adding columns and adding indexes can be cascaded, and other schema object changes cannot be cascaded.
-For example, modifying columns cannot be cascaded:
-    ```SQL
-    ALTER TABLE t ADD COLUMN d INT, CHANGE COLUMN d e INT;
-    -- ERROR 1054 (42S22): Unknown column 'd' in 't'
-    ```

-- Uniqueness: Multiple changes to the same schema object in the same SQL statement are not allowed.
-    ```sql
-    CREATE TABLE t (a INT, b INT);
-    ALTER TABLE t MODIFY COLUMN a CHAR(5), DROP COLUMN a;
-    -- ERROR 1054 (42S22): Unknown column 'a' in 't'
-    ```

 ## Proposal